 Our First Airbnb Experience Made Us Converts

-We were heading to Vancouver for an extended period.
-Our previous two visits had found us scrambling to find hotel rooms in the very busy summer tourist season.
-Planning this visit, we made a couple of hotel bookings as backup but we would have to change hotels several times when we hit sold out days.
+We headed to Vancouver for an extended period and our first Airbnb experience.
+On our previous two visits we scrambled for hotel rooms in the very busy summer tourist season.
+Planning this visit, we made a couple of hotel bookings as backup.
+But it meant we changed hotels several times when we hit sold out days.
 This nomadic hotel hopping was not really going work.

 We needed to find a short term rental or sublet.
 Several places were suggested, none of which we had ever tried before (Kijiji, Craig’s List, VRBO and Airbnb).
-Unfortunately we were traveling on relatively short notice and looking for a longer term (6+ weeks).
+Unfortunately we travelled on relatively short notice and needed a longer term (6+ weeks).

 I spent hours pouring through the various options and quickly narrowed it down.
-We were going to try our first Airbnb experience.
-But we would be winging it a little with no experience and no real guide for first time Airbnb users.
+We planned to try our first Airbnb experience.
+But we winged it a little with no experience and no real guide for first time Airbnb users.

-The listings never required more than a 30 day booking (e.g. most sublets wanted a minimum of 3 months) but there were discounts if you committed to more than 30 days.
-There was a complete set of pictures and a map to let us narrow down options in the area we were looking.
-And there was some security in renting through Airbnb as they did both some screening, dispute resolution and provided reviews.
+The listings never required more than a 30 day booking (e.g. most sublets wanted a minimum of 3 months).
+But there were discounts for more than 30 days.
+There was a complete set of pictures and a map to narrow down options in the area we wanted.
+And there was some security in renting through Airbnb.
+They did some screening, dispute resolution and provided reviews.

-We were driving cross country from Toronto to Vancouver while I was trying to get our accommodations firmed up.
+We droving cross country from Toronto to Vancouver while I tried to get our accommodations firmed up.
 Losing both of the perfect Airbnb options depressed me and sent me back to square one assessing options.
 We figured this visit would no longer be our first Airbnb experience.

 A Second Chance at Airbnb

-We had been looking to start our rental mid-month when we arrived in Vancouver but once the first two Airbnb options were lost, there was nothing else available mid-month so I started back on Airbnb looking for a rental at the beginning of the next month.
-We had short term hotel rooms booked that would carry us for the first two weeks.
+We wanted to start our rental mid-month when we arrived in Vancouver.
+But once the first two Airbnb options were lost, there was nothing else available mid-month.
+So I started back on Airbnb looking for a rental at the beginning of the next month.
+Short term hotel rooms were booked to carry us for the first two weeks.

-We were delighted when our host contacted us and said we could check in even earlier and thus we could cancel all of our hotel reservations.
-This final change to the reservation was easily and quickly done.
+We were delighted when our host contacted us and said we could check-in even earlier.
+We were able to cancel all of our hotel reservations.

-While we felt we had made a great choice in our accommodations, we did commit to a place sight unseen for over 6 weeks.
+While we felt we made a great choice in our accommodations, we did commit to a place sight unseen for over 6 weeks.
 This certainly felt risky to us.
-While Airbnb might deal with anything that was fraudulently represented in the listing, if we had picked the wrong property, we were stuck in there for a long time or were out a lot of money to walk away.
+Airbnb might deal with anything that was fraudulently represented in the listing.
+But if we had picked the wrong property, we were stuck in there for a long time or were out a lot of money to walk away.